Trade directory · Tempe metro · Arizona

 Inspection Schedule

-Initial permit inspection before work begins, progress inspection for structural work, and final inspection upon completion.
-Inspections must be scheduled 24 hours in advance through City of Tempe Development Services.
+Initial permit inspection before work begins, progress inspection at 50% completion for major projects, final inspection upon completion.
+Emergency repairs inspected within 24-48 hours of completion.

 §4